 - In a small bowl, blend mustard and hot water into a paste.

-- Pour the paste into a blender container.
+- Pour the paste into a food processor.

-- Add the remaining ingredients and process the mixture for about one minute or until it is smooth.
+- Add the remaining ingredients and process the mixture for about one minute or until smooth.

 Love Benihana?
 Try these Japanese Hibachi Steakhouse recipes!